-The Act on Development of Specified Integrated Resort Districts (Act No. 80 of 2018) was enacted, and it is necessary to take appropriate AML/CFT measures in the casino business in the future.
+The Act on Development of Specified Integrated Resort Districts (Act No. 80 of 2018, hereafter referred to as the "IR Development Act") was enacted, and it is necessary to take appropriate AML/CFT measures in the casino business in the future.
 Having regard to the risk of casinos being misused for money laundering, FATF Recommendations request casino business operators to undertake customer due diligence measures including identifying and verifying the identity of customers when they establish business relations with a customer or carry out financial transactions equal to or above USD/EUR 3,000.
 Among other measures, it also states that casinos should be licensed to implement AML/CFT measures effectively.

-Based on these recommendations, the Act on Development of Specified Integrated Resort Districts stipulates that the casino business must be conducted under license and added casino business operators to the list of specified business operators by revising the Act on Prevention of Transfer of Criminal Proceeds, which requires casino business operators to verify the identity of customers at the time of transaction, to prepare and retain transaction records, to report suspicious transactions, and so on.
-Furthermore, the Order for Enforcement of the Act on Prevention of Transfer of Criminal Proceeds, which was revised by the Order for Enforcement of the Act on Development of Specified Integrated Resort Districts promulgated in March 2019 (Act No. 72 of 2019) added the following transactions to "specified transactions"
+Based on these recommendations, IR Development Act stipulates that the casino business must be conducted under license and added casino business operators to the list of specified business operators by revising the Act on Prevention of Transfer of Criminal Proceeds, which requires casino business operators to verify the identity of customers at the time of transaction, to prepare and store transaction records, to report suspicious transactions, and so on.
+Furthermore, the Order for Enforcement of the Act on Prevention of Transfer of Criminal Proceeds, which was revised by the Order for Enforcement of the Act on Development of Specified Integrated Resort Districts promulgated in March 2019 (Act No. 72 of 2019, hereafter referred to as the "IR Development Order") added the following transactions to "specified transactions"